Baked Ziti

 Here’s all you’ll need to make our awesome baked ziti recipe:

-• Italian Sausage: This recipe starts with a homemade meat sauce that is made with Italian sausage.
+• Italian Sausage: This recipe starts with a homemade meat sauce that is made with ground Italian sausage.
 The sausage is stuffed with tons of herbs and spices, which brings a lot of flavor to the dish.
 You can use hot, mild, or sweet Italian sausage.

 • Onion: A little onion cooked down into the red sauce gives it a delicious subtle sweetness.